 Those attending are also invited to participate in a number of planned social activities including games, crafts, quizzes, music groups – as well as external activities including football games and the theatre.
 Service users often face long periods of isolation and facilitating these activities provides staff and volunteers with opportunities to work towards reintegrating them into the wider community and towards independent living.

 A Resettlement Worker attends every session and can offer advice and support to all people who present with issues or unmet needs.
-Before accessing Street Alternatives people are asked to attend the Drop In service to have their individual circumstances reviewed – with the aim of helping to address the root cause of their need to access services for food.
+Before accessing Street Alternatives people are asked to attend the Direct Access Service to have their individual circumstances reviewed – with the aim of helping to address the root cause of their need to access services for food.
 This includes advice on housing, health and wellbeing, substance misuse and financial hardship.

 Who we help

 Street Alternatives helps people aged 16 years and over:

 - Who are rough sleeping or sofa surfing

 - Who have no or limited access to cooking or personal care facilities

 - Who have difficulties in accessing benefits

 Additionally those accessing the service may have mental health issues, be socially isolated, or have substance misuse and health issues.

 The service aims to address the following: